-Yale Pulls Honorary Degree From Bill Cosby, the First Time in the School's History
+Yale Pulls Honorary Degree From Bill Cosby, The First Time In The School's History

 Yale University announced Wednesday that its board of trustees voted to rescind the honorary degree awarded to comedian Bill Cosby in 2003.